 • Intuitive user controls can help avoid or even eradicate human error.

-• Smart user design enables technical support to be busy on more complex activities rather than supporting operators.
+• Smart user design enables technical support to be busy with more complex activities rather than supporting operators.

 • Freelancers can get up to speed quickly to be effective.

-• Intuitive controls reduces pressure on operations teams to shorten operator training to flying solo.
+• Intuitive controls reduce pressure on operations teams to shorten operator training to flying solo.

-• As we’re all getting used to self-op systems, those companies who can provide user-oriented, intuitive and straightforward solutions will win in the long term.
+• As we're all getting used to self-op systems, those companies that can provide user-oriented, intuitive and straightforward solutions will win in the long term.

 So if it's an obvious choice, why aren't more control rooms intuitive?

-• Firstly, generally control rooms are not designed by operators, they’re designed by engineers.
+• Firstly, generally, control rooms are not designed by operators but by engineers.
 Often user interfaces are the last thing to consider.
 Most effort goes into designing systems and getting the functionality right.
 Often this is because the technical culture overrides users and service considerations.
-This, of course can be overcome by strong leadership and an understanding that providing the right tools to users will improve overall facility performance.
+This, of course, can be overcome by strong leadership and an understanding that providing the right tools to users will improve overall facility performance.

 BBC Radio 1: Listen to users

-The best examples of user-friendly systems, perhaps unsurprisingly, result from a total focus on the users’ requirements.
-Unfortunately, this doesn’t always happen.
-Perhaps this is due to lack of time to properly assess user requirements, perhaps users are not clear about what they want, or perhaps engineers feel that they already know what’s required.
+The best examples of user-friendly systems perhaps, unsurprisingly, result from a total focus on the users' requirements.
+Unfortunately, this doesn't always happen.
+Perhaps, this is due to a lack of time to properly assess user requirements, users are not clear about what they want, or engineers feel that they already know what's required.

 CNN: Make simplification a goal in its own right

 A key focus of Densitron’s CNN project was enabling a ‘self-op’ area for journalists.
-The technical team had recognised that technical resourcing was tight and that a user-friendly, intuitive set of tools would minimise the amount of support required and therefore free up the technical team to more demanding tasks.
-Self-op broadcast systems for journalists are not new, for example self-operating satellite news gathering trucks for journalists have been around for over 20 years.
-The reason the CNN project was such a success is that the team started out with the goal of providing a self-op area, rather than just providing the necessary system functionality.
+The technical team had recognised that technical resourcing was tight and that a user-friendly, intuitive set of tools would minimise the amount of support required and, therefore, free up the technical team for more demanding tasks.
+Self-op broadcast systems for journalists are not new.
+For example, self-operating satellite news-gathering trucks for journalists have been around for over 20 years.
+The reason the CNN project was such a success is that the team started out intending to provide a self-op area rather than just providing the necessary system functionality.

-To achieve, Densitron installed a touch panel system which provided a straightforward way for users to select and configure camera, lighting and sound equipment.
-Presets and defaults were used which greatly simplified the user interface enabling anyone to use it, even those with no technical know-how.
-To operate the system, users simply press their designated button and the Densitron IDS system automatically makes all adjustments to camera, lighting, and sound from pre-set requirements to their presentation preferences.
+To achieve this, Densitron installed a touch panel system which provided a straightforward way for users to select and configure camera, lighting and sound equipment.
+Presets and defaults were used, which greatly simplified the user interface enabling anyone to use it, even those with no technical know-how.
+To operate the system, users simply press their designated button, and the Densitron IDS system automatically makes all adjustments to the camera, lighting, and sound from pre-set requirements to their presentation preferences.

 BBC World Service: Give users a single interface to multiple systems

 Most control rooms provide access to multiple systems.
-As new requirements are added, new systems are installed and operators are often required just ‘to be able to pick it up’.
+As new requirements are added, new systems are installed and operators are often required just to be able to pick it up.
 Unfortunately, this approach often results in overload when the number of systems and/or their complexity exceeds the attention of an operator.
-This often leads to a poor user experience and consequently errors and compromised programme output.
-During a recent installation at the BBC Broadcasting House, Densitron integrated third party equipment including a legacy Pharos control system.
-This provided a seamless control for the operator and resulted in control across all systems and an uplift in the user experience.
-The installation process was very smooth, due to the intuitive nature of IDS and the fact that nowadays, people are much more used to working with touchscreen devices.
+This often leads to a poor user experience, errors and compromised programme output.
+During a recent installation at the BBC Broadcasting House, Densitron integrated third-party equipment, including a legacy Pharos control system.
+This provided seamless control for the operator and resulted in control across all systems and an uplift in the user experience.
+The installation process was very smooth due to the intuitive nature of IDS and the fact that nowadays, people are much more used to working with touchscreen devices.

 In conclusion, providing a great user experience is not difficult.
 Some areas to consider for a successful outcome for your next control room project are:

-1. Listen to your users needs and requirement.
+1. Listen to your users' needs and requirements.

 2. Make simplification a goal in its own right.